How to make the most of your masked language model for protein engineering: Introduction

 \paragraph{MLM sampling algorithms} Sampling from masked language models (MLMs) for protein engineering has a very different design space from that of text CLMs.
 The chief differences are the lack of a pre-defined left-to-right order, the notion of a seed sequence, and the desired proposal of a diverse batch for subsequent \textit{in silico} filtering and finally \textit{in vitro} measurement.
 Also, sometimes specific regions are constrained to be unchanged, such as the complementarity-determining region (CDR) if binding is satisfactory, or the framework region (FR) if only binding requires further modification.

-Sampling methods for protein optimization tend to be mutation-centric.
+The dominant paradigm for iterative refinement generation from MLMs (and discrete diffusion models), both in NLP \citep{lee2018deterministic,ghazvininejad2019mask,hoogeboom2021autoregressive} and protein engineering \citep{hayes2024simulating,hopf2026evedesign} is mutation-centric: iteratively mask and re-sample subsets of positions.
 Denoising sampling \citep{hoogeboom2021autoregressive} is the closest analogue to CLM greedy decoding, and was adopted for protein optimization by \citet{hayes2024simulating}.
 To edit up to $E \le L$ residues, conditioned on the remaining $L-E$ fixed positions, it first masks all $E$ positions then runs unmasking for $E$ iterations.
 Alternatively, Gibbs sampling \citep{ackley1985learning} has been adopted for protein \citep{johnson2021generating} engineering, and tends to propose sequences which are closer to the seed sequence.
 Gibbs-like sampling masks-and-unmasks for $E$ iterations; at each iteration $1$ position is masked, while the remaining $L-1$ positions are unmasked.
 For both autoregressive denoising sampling and Gibbs-like sampling, the sampling step can be replaced with an argmax; this was previously employed for antibody humanization \citep{gordon2024generative}.
 Mutation-centric samplers also require a strategy to choose the next position to decode; for example, the ESM-3 work \citep{hayes2024simulating} optimized proteins via selection by either lowest entropy or max probability.

 Mutation-centric MLM samplers have complexity $O(EL^3)$ per generated sequence.
 To obtain $N$ unique sequences, one must run the sampling method at least $N$ times; independent runs are not guaranteed to produce unique sequences.